 This article is part of one of 125 highly focussed PLR books in English (some have been translated too).
 See the articles on uses for PLR and the PLR collections. (all written by Megan Publishing Services), themselves by clicking the links in the title navigation bar.

-You can purchase this book on Amazon or pick it up there completely free of charge by following this link: Skin Care
+You can purchase this book on Amazon or pick it up there completely free of charge by following this link: Herbal Skin Care Book

-(Shani, the narrator of the actual book, has such a lovely voice!)
+(Shani, the narrator of the actual herbal skin care book, has such a lovely voice!)

 Daddy’s Hobby – The Story of Lek, A Bar Girl In Pattaya